jacobhal/cyber-security/README.md

 The idea behind the defense in depth approach is to defend a system against any particular attack using several independent methods.
 It is a layering tactic, conceived by the National Security Agency (NSA) as a comprehensive approach to information and electronic security.

-#### Real world example

-A while back you could pass JavaScript script tags like `<script>alert('xss')</script>` in your Swish messages which would then pop up a message if you accessed your Swish transactions in your online bank.

 #### Man in the Middle

 Intercept requests before they reach their destination and change some data.

+## Real world security breach example

+### Swish

+A while back you could pass JavaScript script tags like `<script>alert('xss')</script>` in your Swish messages which would then pop up a message if you accessed your Swish transactions in your online bank.

+Another thing that was discovered was that anyone could access anyone elses payment history since the phone number was used in the api request.
+There was no input validation matching the phone number who requested the history to the phone number that belonged to the history returned which could have prevented this.